-Class hours: 2 lecture Prereq: "C" or higher in ENG 22 or placement into ENG 100.
-"C" or higher in MATH 24.
-Instructor approval.
+higher in MATH 24.

 Description: This course continues to explore strategies for success in the nursing curriculum.
 Students investigate topics related to healthcare and nursing while integrating concepts from math, science, and English.
 Using technology to support learning and communication, students will develop teamwork skills while planning and implementing a video production project.
 Continued development of successful learning habits and critical thinking skills are stressed.